i2bc/PCa-gene-based_vs_gene-free/KaMRaT/README.md

 -q STRING  Quantification mode (rep, mean) [rep]
-           the column name for selecting representative k-mer can be precised after ':' symbol, e.g. rep:pvalue if no column name precised, the firstly input k-mer of a contig will be taken as representative k-mer -j         Adjacent k-mer comparison (valid only with intervention) [false] if absent, the counts of representative k-mers or mean counts are taken according to quantification mode -x         Query on disk [false]
+           the column name for selecting representative k-mer can be precised after ':' symbol, e.g. rep:pvalue if no column name precised, the firstly input k-mer of a contig will be taken as representative k-mer -x         Query on disk [false]
 -t STRING  Temporary directory [./]
 ```